 If partnerships at national and international levels implement the learning experiences from partnerships between the public and private sector and civil society, it will lead to widescale application of natural resources stewardship and the multiplication of resulting impacts.

-Much of NatuReS’ work relies on the effectiveness of its private-public-civil society partnerships.
-The idea is that those benefiting from the same natural resources can gain even more through collaboration.
+NatuReS’ work relies on the effectiveness of its private-public-civil society partnerships.
+The idea is that those relying on the same natural resources can only address risks through collaboration.
 By working together and finding mutually beneficial solutions, partnerships lead to sustainable economic growth.
 This secures the use of natural resources for generations to come.

 NatuReS developed the Natural Resources Risk and Action Framework (NRAF) to tackle shared environmental risks together with stakeholders from affected businesses, communities, and governments.